stardothosting/shift8-ipintel/readme.txt

 * License: GPLv3
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Plugin that establishes an IP Address reputation score from [getipintel.net](https://getipintel.net).
-Score is stored in an encrypted session cookie.
+IP Reputation data is encrypted using OpenSSL and stored in a _SESSION variable.
+You can read more about how the GetIPIntel service works by reading the [API Documentation](http://getipintel.net/#API).

 == Want to see the plugin in action? ==